fruchtfolge/agroJSON/README.md

 In order to maximize compatibility with these mapping services, coordinates are represented using the [**Web Mercator Projection**](https://en.wikipedia.org/wiki/Web_Mercator_projection) (WGS 84, EPSG:3857) instead of the ETRS89/EPSG:25832 projection commonly used in Europe.

+## Contribution
+Contribution is highly appreciated!

+Current ToDo's involve the following

+ - [ ] Get example agroXML files for the different modules described on the official website: [http://195.37.233.20/documentation/agroxml.html](http://195.37.233.20/documentation/agroxml.html)
+ - [ ] Further cleanup of the JSON schema (due to automatic conversion from the agroXML XSDs)
+ - [ ] Conversion tool between agroXML <-> agroJSON

+ If you are interested in helping out, please open an issue, pull request or drop a mail at [fruchtfolge@uni-bonn.de](mailto:fruchtfolge@uni-bonn.de)!

+ Make sure to `npm test` before creating a pull request.

+## License
+MIT